 Playgrounds for Refugee Children in Bar Elias, Lebanon / CatalyticAction

-CatalyticAction has designed and built a playground in one of the schools developed within refugee settlements, involving children throughout the entire process and allowing the structure to be easily disassembled, transported and either reassembled or repurposed.
+CatalyticAction has designed and built a playground in one of the schools developed within refugee settlements, involving children throughout the entire process and allowing the structure to be easily disassembled, transported, and either reassembled or repurposed.
 This project seeks to challenge this notion and expand the remit of what is deemed necessary in emergency situations, and questions the definition of a playground in an emergency response.
-The project provides playing facilities as well as it encourages these children to design the playground themselves.
+The project provides playing facilities as well as encouraging these children to design the playground themselves.

 11- You Are Never Finished

 Amenities wear out, needs change and other things happen in an urban environment.
 Being open to the need for change and having the management flexibility to enact that change is what builds great public spaces and great cities and towns

 Green Cloud is a renovation method, aiming to improve rainwater management ability as well as providing green and comfort commonplace for residents.
 This idea, easily copied, makes use of a large number of roofs that have the potential to be reconstructed.
 The initiative created cultural activity zones, where new activities are spontaneously introduced, making the project continuously in evolving mode.

 Editor's Note: This article was originally published on the 6th of November 2019, and updated on the 1st of February 2021.